Skip to main content

 Research Interests

-Interpersonal Communication, Family Communication, Intimate Health Communication, and Dilemmatic or Challenging Communication
+Interpersonal Communication, Family Communication, Health Communication, and Dilemmatic or Challenging Identity Transitions and Communication

 Research Description

 Emily is a second-year Ph.D. student in the Department of Communication at the University of Illinois Urbana-Champaign.
-She is generally interested in interpersonal and health communication, specifically looking at how disenfranchised and marginalized families and family members navigate difficult conversations and transitions, often in the context of health and/or identity.
+She is interested in applying theories of identity and resilience to better understand how disenfranchised and marginalized families and family members navigate difficult conversations and transitions, often in health contexts.
+Additionally, she investigates who benefits or what is benefitted from family communication by interrogating how "disruptions" to "traditional" family life courses are socially stigmatized or criticized as nonnormative or deviant.
+Through her research, Emily hopes to continue work that highlights voices of families and family members who are often socially erased or ignored.

 Education